JKTKops/Write-You-a-Haskell-2/Chapter 8/Chapter 8 - Design of ProtoHaskell.md

 The flags we use also resemble GHC's and allow dumping out the pretty printed form of each of the intermediate transformation passes.

 -   `-ddump-parsed`
+-   `-ddump-rn`
 -   `-ddump-desugar`
--   `-ddump-rn`
 -   `-ddump-infer`
+-   `-ddump-types`
 -   `-ddump-core`
--   `-ddump-types`
 -   `-ddump-simpl`
 -   `-ddump-stg`
 -   `-ddump-java`
 -   `-ddump-to-file`

-When compiling normally, these flags will just result in the corresponding intermediate form getting dumped to `protohaskellcompiler.dump` (or to a specified file, with `ddump-to-file` on).
-When interpreting, any flag after `ddump-types` will cause the compiler to go further than it normally would during interactive sessions.
-It'll go as far down the pipeline as it needs to do dump the requested form.
+When compiling normally, these flags will just result in the corresponding intermediate form(s) getting dumped to `protohaskellcompiler.dump` (or to a specified file, with `ddump-to-file` on).
+When interpreting, any flag after `ddump-core` will cause the compiler to go further than it normally would during interactive sessions.
+It'll go as far down the pipeline as it needs to in order to dump the requested form.

 We won't dump to `stdout` since, as mentioned above, the rather not-smart interpreter will recompile everything entered via the current session on every command.